VrushankPatel/interview-matters/java/threads-executors-futures/README.md

 - **Futures:** Represent pending results; Future for blocking, CompletableFuture for non-blocking with callbacks.

 Key concepts: thread lifecycle, pool sizing, exception handling in async tasks.

+## Common Interview Questions
+- What is the difference between Runnable and Callable?
+- How do you properly shut down an ExecutorService?
+- Explain the benefits of CompletableFuture over Future.
+- How does thread pool sizing affect performance?
+- What happens if you call future.get() on a task that throws an exception?

 ## Real-world Examples & Use Cases
 - **Web servers:** Handling multiple client requests.